CodeChron/fullstack-js-with-meteor-react-docs/add_routing.md

 Here we are doing something different from what you might see in the FlowRouter documentation.
 Instead of just passing in whatever regions we have defined, we are passing in an object, which can contain much more than that, such as reactive data.
 Similarly, we are then also passing that object into the region itself, making it available to child components.

+Here, we are calling the region function that we specified in the routes file.
+We are also passing along any props into our components.

 ## Create a homepage component
 Let's create a placeholder component for the homepage.